 CoQ10, Niacin, and 5HTP: These are the precursors to NADH.
 NADH is one of the ingredients necessary for cells to produce the energy.
 Winning the Fight suggests that individuals with ALS take these three substances, which will allow their bodies to make NADH.
 (Taking NADH orally will not suffice because the body cannot absorb it orally, which is why we recommend taking the precursors.)

 Lab and Clinical Results in Individuals with ALS:

-The Deanna Protocol® Metabolic Plan has been proven effective in ALS research in anecdotal evidence in humans (ALSFRS scores and narrative reports from nearly 2,000 individuals following the DP™ Plan).
-Learn more about our results here.
+The Deanna Protocol® Metabolic Plan has shown effectiveness in ALS research in mice and in anecdotal evidence in humans (ALSFRS scores and narrative reports from nearly 2,000 individuals following the DP™ Plan).
 The DP™ Plan works differently in everyone.
-Those who benefit from the DP™ Plan usually live, walk, talk, breathe, speak, and function very well for years longer than expected, or even indefinitely.
-Based on reports, Winning the Fight has seen that roughly 70% of individuals see significant benefits and dramatic physical improvements.
-Roughly 30% see small benefits or none at all.
+Those who benefit from the DP™ Plan have reported that they live, walk, talk, breathe, speak, and function well and often for an extended period of time.
+Winning the Fight has reported that many individuals see improvements in symptoms and an improved quality of life.
+A smaller percentage see small benefits or none at all.